supersuphot/Wordpress-Downloader/readme.md

 4. **Follow the Instructions:**
    - The script will guide you through downloading and extracting the latest WordPress version.
-   - Provide any necessary information, such as database credentials.

 5. **Complete Installation:**
    - Once the script finishes, visit your domain to complete the WordPress installation.